Amsterdam/grip-on-llms/docs/training_data.md

 * personal data are handled in line with the GDPR and the AI Act;
 * copyrighted works are respected (or licensed);
-* Finetuning data is annotated in an ethical manner..
+* Finetuning data is annotated in an ethical manner.

 Without visibility into the underlying data it is impossible to interpret a model’s strengths, weaknesses, or compliance posture.